ICTU/quality-time/docs/src/development.md

 #### Adding new metrics

 To add a new metric you need to add a specification of the metric to the data model.
 See the documentation of the [shared data model](software.md#shared-data-model) component for a description of the data model.
-Be sure to run the unit tests of the shared Python component after adding a metric to the data model, to check the integrity of the data model.
+Be sure to run the unit tests of the shared data model component after adding a metric to the data model, to check the integrity of the data model.
 Other than changing the data model, no code changes are needed to support new metrics.

 #### Adding new sources